 Neutral monism is a monistic metaphysics.
 It holds that ultimate reality is all of one kind.
 To this extent neutral monism is in agreement with the more familiar versions of monism: idealism and materialism.
-What distinguishes neutral monism from its monistic rivals is the claim that the intrinsic nature of ultimate reality is neither mental nor physical.
-This negative claim also captures the idea of neutrality: being intrinsically neither mental nor physical in nature ultimate reality is said to be neutral between the two.
+What distinguishes neutral monism from its monistic rivals is the claim that the intrinsic nature of ultimate reality is neither mental nor material but rather, in some sense, neutral between the two.

-Neutral monism is compatible with the existence of many neutral entities.
-And neutral monism is compatible with the existence of non-neutral entities—mental and material entities, for example—assuming that these non-neutral entities are, in some sense, derivative of the ultimate neutral entities.
+Neutral monism is compatible with the existence of many neutral entities or kinds.
+And neutral monism is compatible with the existence of non-neutral entities or kinds—mental and material ones, for example—provided that they are, in some sense, derivative of ultimate reality’s neutral intrinsic nature.
 Most versions of neutral monism have been pluralist in both these respects.
 They were conceived as solutions to the mind-body problem.
-The goal was to close the apparent chasm between mental and physical entities by exhibiting both as consisting of groups of the more basic neutral entities.
+Their goal was to close the apparent chasm between mental and material entities by exhibiting both as grounded in more basic neutral entities.

 - Academic Tools